An Explicit Derived Equivalence of Azumaya Algebras on K3 Surfaces via Koszul Duality: Moduli of Azumaya algebras

 \begin{definition} A theta characteristic on a smooth curve $C$ is a line bundle $L$ such that $L^{\otimes2} \cong \omega_{C}$.
 It is called even if $H^0(L) = 0 \ (\text{mod} \ 2)$ and odd otherwise. \end{definition}

-Given an ineffective theta characteristic we get a family of symmetric matrices $\cal{S}$ defining a quadric bundle $\cal{Q}$ with $V(\det \cal{Q})= C$.
-We state this in the following theorem \cite{Turin}. \begin{theorem} Let $\phi: M \rightarrow \P^2$ be a double cover of $\P^2$ branched along a smooth sextic curve $C.$ Let $L$ be an even theta characteristic on $C$ such that $H^0(L) = 0$. \begin{enumerate} \item Then we have a resolution of $L$;
+Given an ineffective theta characteristic we get a family of symmetric matrices $\cal{S}$ defining a quadric bundle $\cal{Q}$ with $V(\det \cal{Q})= C$ \cite{Beauville} \cite{Turin}. \begin{theorem} Let $\phi: M \rightarrow \P^2$ be a double cover of $\P^2$ branched along a smooth sextic curve $C.$ Let $L$ be an even theta characteristic on $C$ such that $H^0(L) = 0$. \begin{enumerate} \item Then we have a resolution of $L$;